nirvik/iWant/README.md

     * Updates received from the __iwant client__ like `changing shared folder`, triggers the __server daemon__ to make sure that the __folder monitoring daemon__ indexes the new folder and after indexing is complete, the __server daemon__ updates the leader with the new indexed files/folders meta information.

 ## Todo
+* Incorporate tight security mechanisms
+* Add Python3 support
+* Add video preview
+* Add streaming functionality
+* Add basic NAT traversal
 * Create test modules
-* Make download faster
-* Incorporate tight security mechanisms
 * Improve UI for file/folder download progress bar
-* Add streaming functionality
-* Add Python3 support

 ## Why it may not work?
 * Firewall